lstkz/fullstack-starter/README.md

 - `MONGO_URL` - the mongo url
 - `MONGO_DB_NAME` - the mongo database name
 - `PORT` - (optional) the port to listen (default: 3000)

+## Heroku deployment
+- Create a new heroku app, and link it to the github repository.
+- Set env variables from the "configuration" section.
+- App should be deployed automatically on every push to master.
+- You can create a free mongodb database on https://cloud.mongodb.com/